Intercountry Adoption

 U.S. Immigrant Visa

-Upon receipt of the case at post, the Consular Section generally notifies the petitioner.
+Upon receipt of the case, U.S. Embassy Dar es Salaam generally notifies the petitioner.
 Visa issuance after the final interview generally takes 24 hours.
 It is not usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
-You should verify current processing times with the U.S. Embassy in Dar es Salaam before making final travel arrangements.
+You should verify current processing times with U.S. Embassy Dar es Salaam before making final travel arrangements.
 Additional information on immigrant visa processing can be found on our website.

 Traveling Abroad